Aru321/GAN-for-PET-Reconstruction/README.md

 # CVTGAN
-Project of a 3D Version of CVT for PET reconstruction.
-All codes will be arranged and uploaded later.
+Project of GANs for PET reconstruction.

-[update] codes of my extension work will also be uploaded here.
+[update] codes of my extension works will also be uploaded here.

+I will rearrange the project to a more formal version when convenient, since for now it's a mess